Southern Manifesto

-Also, none of the 12 U.S. senators or 39 U.S. House representatives from the states of Delaware, Maryland, West Virginia, Kentucky, Missouri, and Oklahoma signed the Manifesto despite all requiring segregation in their public school systems prior to the Brown v.
+Also, none of the 12 U.S. senators or 39 U.S. House representatives from the states of Delaware, Maryland, West Virginia, Kentucky, Missouri, and Oklahoma signed the Manifesto—despite all of these states requiring segregation in their public school systems prior to the Brown v.
 Board decision.

 There were seven Republican representatives and three senators from former Confederate states.
-Only four signed the Manifesto: Charles Jonas of North Carolina, William Cramer of Florida, Joel Broyhill and Richard Poff of Virginia.
+Only four signed the Manifesto: Charles Jonas of North Carolina, William Cramer of Florida, and Joel Broyhill and Richard Poff of Virginia.